4rnv/Iori/README.md

 ## Research Paper Distiller

 A research paper summarization tool that generates comprehensive, accessible explanations of academic papers from arxiv.org.
 Helps develop foundational understanding by simplifying obfuscated academia-speak.
+Recommends additional resources related to the topic.

 Requires a Google Gemini API key.